aidanjohnson/dt7816/README.md

 2. Open up the host computer networking setting and create a new wired connection.
 Enter a name and the MAC address.
 Under the IPv4 tab, select manual.
 Then add the IP address and netmask: 10.0.0.1 and 255.255.255.0.
 Leave the gateway empty/blank.

-3. Differently, for the client computer (the DAQ board) we will set similar settings in its terminal through a serial console (see https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux for instructions how; alternatively, via PuTTY).
+3. Differently, for the client computer (the DAQ board) we will set similar settings in its terminal through a serial console (see this [Adafruit guide](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux) for instructions how; alternatively, via PuTTY).
 In short, you can connect to the client terminal via the serial console by running the command `screen /dev/ttyUSB0 115200`.
 You may have to run `sudo apt-get install screen` first.

    Log into the system with `root` as both the username and password.
 After running the command `ip ad`, we see that the Ethernet port is referred to as `eth0`.
 Run the command `ip ad add 10.0.0.20/24 dev eth0 valid_lft forever preferred_lft forever`.